kba/2019-icdar/slides.md

 * What we want to push with okralact
   * engine-spanning conventions
   * harmonized network structure specification
-  * better documentation and provenance of trainied models
+  * better documentation and provenance of trained models

 ----

 ## Tech stack

-* Redis Queues for training and evaluation
+* Redis Queues for training and evaluation backed by Python workers
 * Different JSON Schemas to model Common API and engine-specifics
 * Python/Flask for a simple web interface